-*- coding: utf-8 -*-

 normally set a unique id for the algid argument.

 :param d: Seismogram input data.
-See notes above about
+See notes above about the required time span.

 :param alg: The algorithm to be applied, used for initializing